-- Liquidity the availability a market in a security even in a distress situation. - a problem with the financial crisis is that not only can mortgage - Infrastructure: The financial institution or sector is a critical component of the functioning of the larger economy, - Leverage.
-In finance refers to the asset to capital ratio.
+Liquidity - the availability a market in a security even in a distress situation.

+- A problem with the financial crisis is illiquidity of mortgages and derivatives - Infrastructure: The financial institution or sector is a critical component of the functioning of the larger economy. - Leverage: In finance refers to the asset to capital ratio.
 In property and casualty insurance it often refers to the liability to capital ratio. - The use of leverage multiplies the impact of declines in assets or increases in liabilities. - The higher the leverage the higher the risk.